Swimming at the 2008 Summer Olympics – Qualification

 For the swimming competitions at the 2008 Olympics the following qualification systems were in place.

 Pool: Individual Events

 A National Olympic Committee (NOC) may enter up to 2 qualified athletes in each individual event if both meet the A standard, or 1 athlete per event if they meet the B standard.
 An NOC may also enter a maximum of 1 qualified relay team per event.
-NOCs may enter swimmers regardless of time (1 swimmer per sex) if they have no swimmers meeting qualifying B standard.
+NOCs may enter swimmers regardless of time (1 per gender) if they have no swimmers meeting qualifying B standard.

-The qualifying time standards must be obtained in Continental Championships, National Olympic Trials or International Competitions approved by FINA in the period March 15, 2007 to July 15, 2008.
+The qualifying time standards were required to be obtained in Continental Championships, National Olympic Trials or International Competitions approved by FINA in the period March 15, 2007 to July 15, 2008.

 FINA Qualifying Standards are as follows:

 Pool: Relays

 The 2008 Olympics relay field consisted of 16 teams per event.
 These spots were allocated to: